August 7, 2024

 Green or Yellow Wax Beans

-Sandra used to grow great-tasting bush beans, so plentiful that she says she's still sick of them.
+Sandra used to grow great-tasting bush beans in the Lake Simcoe vegetable garden our grandfather started, which was plowed under when her new house was built.
+Sandra doesn't miss the garden, the beans were so plentiful that she says she's still sick of them.

-I have never had a big garden and still love fresh green or yellow beans, just steamed and mixed with a little butter and salt.
-Here's another way to serve them.
+I have never had a sunny space for a big garden.
+I still love fresh green or yellow beans, just steamed and mixed with a little butter and salt and maybe sprinkled with some fresh herbs.
+I try to get locally grown was or string beans in the summer.
+Here's another way to serve them, especially as a side dish for company

 Wax Beans with Cheese